A $p$-adic ($p\equiv 3\pmod 4$) depth-$5$ supercongruence for Gaussian $p$-th power sums over a square: The special exponent : Bernoulli truncations modulo

 Before proving the theorems we need to recall some facts about Bernoulli numbers and Bernoulli polynomials.
 Let $B_n(x)$ be the Bernoulli polynomials and $B_n:=B_n(0)$ the Bernoulli numbers, with $B_1=-\tfrac12$.
 Recall the identity

 and Faulhaber's formula

 Expanding $B_{r+1}(p)$ by the Bernoulli-polynomial identity and cancelling the constant term gives the \emph{exact} identity in $\QQ$:

-Throughout this section we work in the localization $\ZZ_{(p)}$; in particular, every integer not divisible by $p$ is a unit and congruences modulo $p^6$ are interpreted in $\ZZ_{(p)}$.
+Throughout this section, congruences are interpreted $p$-adically.
+Whenever Bernoulli numbers with $p$-integral denominator occur, we work in $\ZZ_{(p)}$.
+The exceptional term $B_{p-1}$ has $p$-adic valuation $-1$ by the von Staudt--Clausen theorem, but it always occurs multiplied by a sufficient power of $p$ so that the resulting expressions are $p$-integral.
 Using \eqref{eq:faulhaber-p-adic} and the standard fact $B_n=0$ for odd $n>1$, we obtain:

 \begin{lemma}[Safe $p^6$-truncations for $p\ge 7$ and $r\le p$] Let $p\ge 7$ be prime and write $S_r=S_r(p-1)=\sum_{t=1}^{p-1}t^r$ with $r\le p$.
 Then in $\ZZ_{(p)}$: \begin{enumerate} \item If $r\ge 6$ is even, then